 A spelling program at any grade level has many components.
 Examples of the main components typically introduced in the primary grades are highlighted below.

 What should be included in a spelling program?

-In kindergarten, children typically learn letter-sound associations for single consonants and at least some short vowel spellings.
-By the end of kindergarten, they usually can spell at least some three-phoneme, short vowel (CVC) words correctly, such as man, hop, or fun.
+In kindergarten, children can typically write a letter or letters for most consonant and short-vowel sounds (phonemes).
+They can spell simple words phonetically, drawing on knowledge of sound-letter relationships.
+By the end of kindergarten, children usually can spell at least some three-phoneme, short vowel (CVC) words correctly, such as man, hop, or fun.

 Second through third graders should be introduced to plurals and past tense, and patterns or rules including: